focustree/starkbot/README.md

 2. [Mint a BRIQ NFT](https://briq.construction) with the same wallet
 3. [Invite starkbot](https://discord.com/api/oauth2/authorize?client_id=993439991822815292&permissions=268435456&scope=bot%20applications.commands) on your Discord server
 4. Assign it a role and put this role at the top of your role list (so it can manage the below roles).
-Give it a role that has the enough permissions!
+Give it a role that has enough permissions!
 5. Create your own rules by typing `/starkbot-add-rule` in #general

 ```